Pickleball

 The Blocker

-The Blocker is the person right across from the opponent that has the ball.
+The Blocker is the person right across from the opponent who has the ball.
 The Blocker is responsible for covering the smaller area of responsibility or the little "v."

-The little "v" is a 45-degree area right in front of the Blocker.
-The Blocker is responsible for taking all the balls that come toward the little "v." everything inside the little "v" area is for the blockers to hit.
+The little "v" is a 45-degree angle right in front of the Blocker.
+The Blocker is responsible for taking all the balls that come toward the little "v."
+Everything inside the little "v" area is for the blockers to hit.

-The Blocker is also the aggressor, the disruptor to make changes, poach, and take the ball away.
+The Blocker is also the aggressor, the disruptor who makes changes, poaches, and takes the ball away.

 The Workhorse